webplatform/docs/Beginners/crash_course/index.md

 At some point, you might want to add color.

-This is a little more complicated, and for this we'll have to introduce you to the stylesheets, but don't worry that's what happens next.
+This is a little more complicated, and for this we'll have to introduce you to the stylesheets, but don't worry that's what happens [[Beginners/css|in next section about CSS]].

 (END OF ARTICLE)